 He’ll also need a snazzy new collar and leash for all the walks you two will be going on!
-You should also have his crate setup ahead of time in a quiet area of your house.
+You should also have his crate set up ahead of time in a quiet area of your house.

 #2 Have a Plan for when you are not There

 As we suggested earlier, if you’ll be at work and won’t be able to take the new pup out, you’ll need to make some sort of arrangements.

 #3 Pick a Vet

-Your Great Dane is sure to need some shots so you’ll have to take him to the vet within the first few weeks.
+Your Great Dane is sure to need some shots, so you’ll have to take him to the vet within the first few weeks.
 You can ask around for recommendations or read reviews on the internet.

 In the event that your dog does get sick, it’s important to already have a relationship established with a vet so you know exactly where to take him.

-Your new doggie is bound to get into trouble but you can help minimize it by puppy proofing your home.
+Your new doggie is bound to get into trouble, but you can help minimize it by puppy-proofing your home.
 That means getting down on your hands and knees and checking out all the hazards that will be at his level.

-If you have children you’ll need to talk to them about the new pup, not to overwhelm him his first few days in the house.
+If you have children, you’ll need to talk to them about the new pup, not to overwhelm him during his first few days in the house.

 If so, you’ll need to make sure that everyone in the house is on board with the plan and ready to implement it.
 You’ll also need to have the clicker and treats ready to go.

-But if you’re consistent and have the patience and understanding to guide your new puppy through this difficult and exciting time then you’ll end up with a sweet, well behaved, gentle giant.
+But if you’re consistent and have the patience and understanding to guide your new puppy through this difficult and exciting time, then you’ll end up with a sweet, well-behaved, gentle giant.